henrysky/astroNN/README.md

 ### Prerequisites

-***This python package must be using with Tensorflow 1.4.0 (As of 18 Oct 2017, Tensorflow 1.4.0 still in beta)
+This package must be using with Tensorflow 1.4.0 (As of 18 Oct 2017, Tensorflow 1.4.0 still in beta)

 Please go to one of the following link to download a wheel locally and install it\
 [Tensorflow 1.4.0](https://pypi.python.org/pypi/tensorflow/1.4.0rc0)\
 [Tensorflow-gpu 1.4.0](https://pypi.python.org/pypi/tensorflow-gpu/1.4.0rc0)

-***This package has no Keras dependency, it have been migrated to Tensorflow.
+This package has no Keras dependency, it have been migrated to Tensorflow.
 You dont need to install Keras anymore

 ```
 Python 3.6 or above (Anaconda 5.0.0 64bit is recommended)